negarlatifian/Guess-My-Number-Game/guessNumGame/ThingsILearbed.md

 5. For the background image you can use a component from react called ImageBackground.
 ImageBackground is under the hood a combination of View and Image component which is it can take a style and image style prop.
 6. What we get from the TextInput will always be a string
 7. React Native has an Alert API
+8. SafeAreaView detects the device and adds the needed space from the top of the screen